 What are the benefits?

-- connect or reconnect with his body
+- connect or reconnect with one’s body

 - find inner wellbeing